decorative image for blog on the devops and updating php

 Migration

-Regularly updating PHP can be time-consuming, but ultimately it needs to be prioritized.
-There are strategies, however, that companies can lean on to make the PHP update process faster and more streamlined.
+Updating PHP regularly can be time-consuming, but ultimately it needs to be prioritized.
+There are strategies, however, that companies can lean on to make updating PHP faster and more streamlined.
 One of those ways is through applying a DevOps approach to updating PHP.

-In this blog, we walk through the basics of PHP updates, with background on the PHP release cadence and the benefits of frequent PHP version upgrades, followed by details on the DevOps methodology and how it can apply to PHP updates.
-Lastly, we talk through how companies that aren't DevOps ready can make strides toward more efficient and more frequent PHP updates.
+In this blog, we walk through the basics of updating PHP, with background on the PHP release cadence and the benefits of frequent PHP version upgrades, followed by details on the DevOps methodology and how it can apply to updating PHP.
+Lastly, we talk through how companies that aren't DevOps-ready can make strides toward updating PHP more efficiently and frequently.

 Back to top

 Having a safe, repetitive and streamlined deployment procedure is the ultimate objective when envisioning applications deployment.
-PHP engine updates must be part of such procedural approach, as an integral part of an application lifecycle (for security and performance reasons).
+Updating the PHP engine must be part of such procedural approach, as an integral part of an application lifecycle (for security and performance reasons).

 While the golden ideal of a fully-automated CI/CD pipeline that can perform PHP updates without incident is a distant dream for companies deploying complex PHP applications, building the foundational elements of that approach — making the update process documented, repeatable, and streamlined — can lead to much better, and scalable, outcomes.